airshipit/airshipctl/docs/source/providers/cluster_api_azure.md

 $ airshipctl cluster init
 ```
 ## Deploy Target cluster on Azure
-To deploy the Target cluster on Azure cloude execute the following command.
+To deploy the Target cluster on Azure cloud execute the following command.
 ```bash
 $ airshipctl phase apply azure-target
 ```